yo6nam/OpusRelay/README.md

 > ⚠️ **`-noauth` fully disables authentication.** By default (no flag)
 > the server always requires a valid JWT — the secure behaviour.
-> `-noauth` is a plain boolean flag: writing it bare (`-noauth`) is
-> exactly equivalent to `-noauth=true` — this is standard Go `flag`
-> package behaviour for booleans, not something specific to this app.
-> `-noauth=false` (or omitting it) keeps auth on.
-Use it only locally,
-> to test quickly without generating tokens — never on a publicly
+> Use it only locally, to test quickly without generating tokens — never on a publicly
 > reachable instance.

-Generate an example config (the output path is a required argument, not optional): `webproxy -gen-config config.json`
+Generate an example config : `webproxy -gen-config config.json`

 ### Startup / connection logging